The Complete Guide to Double Closings

 So What’s the Answer?

 I like double closings.
 They are cleaner and a whole lot easier in my opinion.
-I have only assigned the contract a few times in my real estate career.
+In more than 20 years I have only assigned the contract a few times.
 The advantages of doing simultaneous closings far outweigh the fact that I have to pay a little more in closing costs.
 Pick what works best for you, and you have made the right decision.

 Here's Your Video on How to Fill Out a Sales and Purchase Agreement